ominusliticus/ominusliticus.github.io/index.md

   and will continue advocate for such initiatives until we see a paradigmatic shift in what individuals think a physicists look like.
-  I also have great interest in understanding and developing leadership structures student driven organization which ensure their persistence past the inaugral cohort.
+  I also have great interest in understanding and developing leadership structures student driven organization which ensure their persistence past the inaugural cohort.
   </div>
   <div style="text-align: center;" markdown="1">
   ![me](./assets/headshot.JPG){: width="220px"}